Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

-where $fo(i)$ is the occupation number of the orbital $i$.
-The term $V_{\mathrm{eff}}^{\mathrm{KLI}}(r)$ that appears on both sides of the above equation will be quickly adjusted after a few iterations.
-All the details concerning the derivation of this equation are given in [\onlinecite{Tong98}].
+\end{widetext} where $N_i$ is the occupation number of the orbital $i$.
+The term $V_{\mathrm{eff}}^{\mathrm{KLI}}(r)$ that appears on both sides of the above equation will quickly converge after a few iterations.
+All the details concerning the derivation of this equation are given in Ref. \cite{Tong98}.